offensive-packaging/documentation/zim/index.md

  Server Options:
-   --port           port to use (defaults to 8080) --template       name of the template to use --private        serve only to localhost
+   --port           port to use (defaults to 8080) --template       name or filepath of the template to use --private        serve only to localhost
    --gui            run the gui wrapper for the server

  Export Options:
-   -o, --output     output directory (mandatory option) --format         format to use (defaults to 'html') --template       name of the template to use --root-url       url to use for the document root --index-page     index page name
+   -o, --output     output directory (mandatory option) --format         format to use (defaults to 'html') --template       name or filepath of the template to use --root-url       url to use for the document root --index-page     index page name
    -r, --recursive  when exporting a page, also export sub-pages